-Safety and freedom of speech are connected.
+Sussex County Community College believes safety and freedom of speech are connected.
 External behaviors that shut down or diminish the speech of others are not themselves free speech.
 Opinions that are offensive to others will be accepted as the opinion of free-thinking persons.
 However, bullying is a definable behavior characterized, in part, by insistent and persistent talking over other people and using words as an attack tool that shuts down other people's ability to speak.
 This classroom, college campus will vigorously maintain safety for everyone to preserve the first amendment with its duties and privileges.